This accessibility statement applies to the Chorley Council website and the South Ribble Borough Council website:

 Technical information about this website's accessibility

-Chorley Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Chorley Council and South Ribble Borough Council are committed to making their websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status